aureamunoz/atomic-fruits-service/README.md

 %prod.quarkus.datasource.password = healthy
 ````

-Now you can jump to the [Deploy the application in a Kubernetes cluster](#Deploy the application in a Kubernetes cluster) section.
+Now you can jump to the [Deploy the application in a Kubernetes cluster](#deploy-the-application-in-a-Kubernetes-cluster) section.

-## Get the database credentials from a secret.
+## Getting the database credentials from an existing secret.

-### Create and deploy a secret with database credentials
+### Create and deploy a secret in the cluster with database credentials

 We have no secret to keep the database credentials.
 Let's do something about it.
 Create a new file `src/main/kubernetes/fruits-database-secret.yml` and paste the following content: